 - Mashed bananas

 - Flaky fish

 After tooth extractions with Dr. Busch, Dr. Otte, or Dr. Schroeder at AOS in Peoria, patients should avoid exercising of any kind for several days.
 Raising the heart rate or blood pressure could increase bleeding at the incision site, which could be uncomfortable and can delay your healing.
 Our doctors will let you know when it is safe to return to your normal exercise routine, but if you have specific questions, be sure to call and ask our team for advice.

 Avoid Lifting Heavy Objects After Your Tooth Extractions

-In addition to avoiding the gym for a while after your tooth extractions, Macomb patients should also avoid lifting anything over 10 pounds until their wound has healed.
+In addition to avoiding the gym for a while after your tooth extractions, Peoria patients should also avoid lifting anything over 10 pounds until their wound has healed.
 Lifting heavy objects (or your small children) can increase your blood pressure, which in turn can increase swelling and bleeding at the site of your tooth extractions.
 Again, our doctors will give you clear instructions for when you can resume this activity after your procedure.